Wardrobe: Etymology

 The word wardrobe appeared in the English language in the early 14th century.
 It originated from Old French words warderobe, wardereube and garderobe, in which "warder" meant "to keep, to guard" and "robe" meant "garment".

 History

-In the United States, the wardrobe in its moveable form as an oak "hanging cupboard" dates back to the early 17th century.
-At that time it was an early export product from America to England, because English woodlands were over-harvested or reserved for the Navy.
-Consequently, the item was sometimes referred to as an oakley.
-For probably a hundred years, such pieces, massive and cumbrous in form, but often with well-carved fronts, were produced in moderate numbers; then the gradual diminution in the use of oak for cabinet-making produced a change of fashion in favor of the more plentiful American walnut.
-(The virgin American forests became successively oak, then maple with successive deforestation episodes.)
+In the United States, the wardrobe in its moveable form as a "hanging cupboard" dates back to the early 17th century.
+At that time wardrobes were an early export product from America to England, because English woodlands were over-harvested or reserved for the Navy.
+Many early American wardrobes were made of oak and consequently referred to as an Oakley.
+Later materials would include walnut, mahogany, pine, and other hard and soft woods.